deuxlatis/.github/profile/README.md

 # 👋 Welcome to DeuxLatis

-We’re a team of developers, data scientists, and creators building tools for **[your domain/mission]**.
+We’re a team of developers, data scientists, and creators building digital tools and applications.
-Our goal: **[short mission statement, e.g. "make financial markets more accessible through open-source technology."]**
+Our goal: **"enjoy the work and improve as we go"]**

 ---